 Please note that posts on this site may contain affiliate links

-A common ritual tool for witches is the athame, or ceremonial dagger used in rituals and magic work.
+It is a traditional ritual tool for witches.
+The black handled athame or ceremonial dagger is used in rituals and magic work.

-A similar tool is the boline, which has a different purpose.
-While the athame is usually only used for directing energy, a boline can be used for cutting ritual ingredients like herbs as well.
+A similar tool is a white-handled knife or boline, which has a different purpose.
+While the athame is usually only used to direct energy, a boline can be used for harvesting herbs or cutting ritual ingredients.

-The name athame was probably made up by Gerald Gardner, but the term is in popular use now by many types of pagans and witches, even outside of Wicca.
+The name athame was probably made up by Gerald Gardner, but the term is widespread now by many types of pagans and witches, even outside of Wicca.